 - You will need to prove no criminal record.

 - That you have sufficient income or savings to support yourselves – the amount varies by region.

 - You will need to have private medical cover.

-Currently British citizens who own and rent out their properties in Spain, pay a tax of 19% on their rental income, less expenses – this is an EU wide agreement.
-After the implementation period, this will revert to the same system under which non EU property owners pay their taxes – 25% of rental income, with no allowances for expenses.
+AS EU members British citizens who owned and rented out their properties in Spain, paid a tax of 19% on their rental income, less expenses – this is an EU wide agreement.
+This has now reverted to the same system under which third country property owners pay their taxes – 24% of rental income, with no allowances for expenses.